 Bad things took place at those schools and we had no one to tell.
 I remember some girls ran away, trying to get home.
 They gave up and returned to the school, cold and asking to come in.
 The nuns locked them out and the next morning they found the body of a little girl who had frozen to death in the night.
 These are the kinds of things I still have nightmares about.”

 Laurine finally found ‘home’ when she married and had children of her own.
 She raised three of her sons and three of her nephews and was married for over fifty years.
-Sadly, her husband passed five years ago after a battle with cancer.
+Sadly, her husband passed away six years ago after a battle with cancer.